horizonridgestudio/snakes_kml_1/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Peace_sign.svg/640px-Peace_sign.svg.png" alt="Peace Symbol" width="200"/>

-Using 4 segments like this will result in the seamless illusion of a single line forming an equatorial line around the Earth, overlaying the two points of interest, and it is acceptably accurate.
+Using 4 segments like this will give Google Earth the information it needs to draw a great circle around the Earth, overlaying the two points of interest, and it is more accurate than anything drawn freehand.
 The new KML file can be opened into GEP as a new item that sits alongside the separate items previously created for the two points of interest.

 Then there is the question of how to draw two more lines at perpendicular angles to this line, at the point of interest, to traingulate an alternate pole corresponding to the alternate equator.
 To do this: